 - Click 'New' to create a new theme set and enter a name for it, then click Create.

 - Click on the ‘Manage’ button and enter your first theme name in the text box and click ‘Add’.
 Once you are happy with your initial list of themes, click ‘OK’ to start theming.

 - To theme, select one thought (or several) and select a theme name.
 The thought is automatically assigned to that theme.

 - To change the theme, select the thought and click the "Unassign" button at the bottom of the theme list, then select the thought again and click the new theme to assign it.

 - You can add or delete theme names at any point.

-- A thought can only be assigned to one theme, but you can create multiple theme sets.
+- A thought can be assigned to up to two themes, but you can create multiple theme sets.

 If you are working with a large number of themes and would like to organize them under larger categories, Summary Themes can help.